SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 You can't use ``Container`` as the return type of a function because that protocol has an associated type.
-You also can't use it as constraint a generic return type because there isn't enough information outside the function body to infer what the generic type needs to be.
+You also can't use it as constraint in a generic return type because there isn't enough information outside the function body to infer what the generic type needs to be.